pieroproietti/penguins-eggs/README.md

 domain, networking, installation device and type.
 Usually, you can accept the defaults.

-''Attention``: Don't be scared, but be attent to that you are doing here, the operation of hatch is destructive and irreversible, and will format your disk and destroy your data to prepare the machine for the installation of your new penguin. ``Be sure to have backup of your data before``.
+``Attention``: Don't be scared, but be attent to that you are doing here, the operation of hatch is destructive and irreversible, and will format your disk and destroy your data to prepare the machine for the installation of your new penguin. ``Be sure to have backup of your data before``.